Discover How to Grow and Maintain Beautiful Azaleas

 Shelter your azaleas from strong winds, which can dry them out or break delicate branches.
 Planting near taller shrubs or structures provides protection without blocking light.
 Think carefully about your garden’s microclimates before choosing a spot.

-Preparing the soil
+Preparing the perfect soil foundation

 Planting azaleas

 Plant azaleas in spring or fall when temperatures are moderate and moisture levels are more stable.
 Dig a hole twice as wide as the root ball and only as deep, keeping the top of the root ball level with the ground.
+Water the plant thoroughly after planting to settle the soil around the roots.
+Space azaleas to allow airflow and future growth, generally two to four feet apart depending on variety size.

 Watering and fertilizing azaleas